mravanelli/SincNet/README.md

 # SincNet:
-SincNet is a neural architecture for processing raw audio samples.
-It is a novel CNN architecture that encourages the first convolutional layer to discover more meaningful filters.
+SincNet is a neural architecture for processing **raw audio samples**.
+It is a novel CNN architecture that encourages the first convolutional layer to discover more **meaningful filters**.
 SincNet is based on parametrized sinc functions, which implement band-pass filters.

 In contrast to standard CNNs, that learn all elements of each filter, only low and high cutoff frequencies are directly learned from data with the proposed method.
-This offers a very compact and efficient way to derive a customized filter bank specifically tuned for the desired application.
+This offers a very compact and efficient way to derive a **customized filter bank** specifically tuned for the desired application.

 This project releases a collection of codes and utilities to perform speaker identification with SincNet.
 An example of speaker identification with the TIMIT database is provided.

 ![alt text](https://github.com/mravanelli/SincNet/blob/master/SincNet.png)